 On Trees - A Daydream and a Rambling

+Trees in urban areas are a prominent feature throughout Europe, stretching back decades.
+Dotted here, there, and everywhere, it’s become commonplace to take their presence for granted.
 Our rather tremendous neighbours have been on this earth for no less than 470 million years and play a vital role in our very survival.
-For generations, they’ve stood strong; unmarred by the passage of time, stubbornly clinging to their roots as the world continues to develop and evolve around them.
-It all sounds rather poetic, doesn’t it?
+For generations, they’ve stood strong, unmarred by the passage of time, stubbornly clinging to their roots as the world continues to develop and evolve around them.
+You might say it sounds rather poetic.

-Well, The Ginkgo Biloba (also known as the maidenhair tree) is native to China and is the only living species left in the order Ginkgoales, which first appeared on Earth over 290 million years ago.
+So with this newfangled trail of thought, I find my curiosity growing.
+How might we define immortality?
+To consider the term “ancient trees”, just how old are we talking?
+Take the Ginkgo Biloba (also known as the maidenhair tree).
+Native to China, it’s the only living species left in the order Ginkgoales, which first appeared on Earth over 290 million years ago.
 Some specimens alive today are said to be over 2500 years old, and still going strong.

 Elsewhere in Asia, Sarv-e Abarqu is a cypress tree in Yazd province, Iran which is thought to be at least 4,000 years old.
 It’s considered an Iranian national monument.
-Similarly, a yew tree in the churchyard of St. Dygain's Church in north Wales is around the same age, meaning it was planted as far back as the Bronze Age.
+Similarly, a yew tree in the churchyard of St. Dygain's Church in north Wales is around the same age, suggesting it was planted as far back as the Bronze Age.

-Amazing really.
-And to think we often take them for granted…
+Amazing really, and to think we often take them for granted.

 Previous